reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

     terraform apply "aws-app-stack-plan"

 ```
 From the output we can see that one resource will be added, zero changed and zero destroyed.
+No actual changes to the infrastructure have taken place yet.
 The plan is saved in the file specified in the output.

 ### Applying the Plan